jcmcnch/stfx-microeco-lab/content/tour/slider.md

         fit: cover
         media: Screenshot_20210119_115341.png
     - title: Interested in joining?
       content: The lab will officially open in July 2023.
-Please reach out in the contact form if you're interested to learn about potential research areas!
+Please check out the "contact" page if you're interested in joining!
       align: center
       background:
         position: center